Risk Management

 With this comprehensive understanding, organizations can effectively identify the risks and the associated negative consequences and impacts.
 This lays the groundwork for a robust risk management process, ensuring that all potential threats are accounted for and appropriately addressed in the subsequent phases of risk analysis and evaluation.

-Phase 2: Risk Analysis
+Stage 2: Risk Analysis

 Once risks have been identified, they must be analyzed to determine their likelihood and impact.
 This analysis can be conducted through either quantitative or qualitative methods.